History of Mar del Plata: Mass tourism (1930–1970)

 If the 1950s were years of economic boom for Mar del Plata, the 1960s saw a skyrocketing development of the building industry, which reached the peak of its activity.
-The rate of construction per square feet was the highest in the world, surpassing even that of São Paulo, Brazil.
+The rate of construction per square feet was among the highests in the world, surpassing even that of São Paulo, Brazil.
 Like in the 1930s, the growth took place during a period of political turmoil.
 Peronism was proscribed by the military, but there were some constitutional intervals, all of them dominated by the Socialists at local level.
 It was certainly one of the most successful decades in Mar del Plata's history.